Growing Zones: 4-9 outdoors(hardy down to -20℉) 4-9 outdoors

 - Does Not Ship To:

 A living and lush privacy fence of your very own is just a click away.
-The Willow Hybrid, also known as the Austree, grows up to 6 feet each year, filling out to create a solid green wall.
-And it's an excellent, trouble-free green screen.
-The deciduous Willow Hybrid Trees are highly effective for creating an all-natural fence in a flash.
+The Willow Hybrid grows up to 6 feet each year, filling out to create a solid green wall.
+And it's an excellent, trouble-free green screen because it thrives across the country, no matter the climate or conditions.

 Even better?
-It's disease resistant and tolerates both hot and cold climates.
+It's disease resistant and tolerates both hot and cold temperature extremes.
 From Florida to Canada, Willow Hybrids thrive in almost any soil and any weather.
 Because of that versatile and highly adaptable nature, our special breed of Willow Hybrid is popular with landscape developers across the country.
-Savvy home builders take undesirable properties and transform them with the Willow Hybrid.

 Customers who bought this item also bought...